 No. We only offer full-time degrees.

-If you are an international applicant who has earned an undergraduate and/or a high school education from an institution from within the US or an English-speaking country, then you may request a TOEFL waiver through a notation on your application, an email to email@example.com, or specific request to Operations & Decision Technologies’ Doctoral Program Committee members.
+If you are an international applicant who has earned an undergraduate degree and/or recieved a high school education from an institution in the US or an English-speaking country, then you may request a TOEFL waiver in your application.

 If you have earned a graduate degree in the US or an English-speaking country, this does not qualify for a TOEFL waiver.

-TOEFL waivers are granted at the discretion of the department (area of concentration) to which you have applied.
-Any TOEFL waiver must be substantiated by the department requesting it to the Doctoral Programs office in a detailed memorandum waiver document.
+TOEFL waivers are granted at the discretion of the department (area of concentration) to which you are applying.

 TOEFL code: 1324

 Admissions are competitive.
-In Operations Management/Decision Sciences (OM/DS) we typically admit two students per year, whereas for Information Systems (IS) it varies between one and two students per year.
+In the Operations Management/Decision Sciences (OM/DS) concentration, we typically admit two students per year; for the Information Systems (IS) concentration, it varies between one and two students per year.

 We take into account test scores (GMAT/GRE), undergraduate major, whether the student has a masters’ degree in a related area (not a requirement but a plus), GPA (especially grades in the quantitative courses), letters of recommendation, and the individual written statement, in addition to demonstrated proficiency in English.
 Prior experience in research, teaching, and/or professional work is a plus, but not required.

 Admission decisions are made by a committee of faculty members who will assess all applications, and as a result, it is very difficult to assess an applicant's chances of admission based solely on their CV.